Best Hikes and Walks in Edmonton

 Elk Island National Park

 Elk Island National Park is not only a great spot for stargazing (it's a dark sky preserve after all), but is the perfect place to watch grazing bison in the distance.
 Camp beside the lake and spend the afternoon hiking through the variety of trails (lucky for you, there are options for all skill levels).
-Here are a couple of our favourites:
+As the part slowly re-opens, be sure to check here for trail closures and other important bulletins.

 An easy 3.5 kilometre hike through Aspen forest and sedge meadows, the Beaver Pond Trail is a great route for viewing birds in the summer and grazing animals in the winter.
 Interesting fact: Beavers that you may spot on this hike are the result of reintroduction by park staff in the 1940s, as the fur trade had previously eliminated the original beaver population.